This post may contain affiliate links. Please see my disclosure policy for details.

-In 1626, William Forbes purchased the property from the Mortimer Family who were owners that fell into bankruptcy.
+In 1626, William Forbes purchased the property from the Mortimer Family.
+There were the owners at the time but fell into bankruptcy.
 They had owned the estate for 300 years before this.

-Back then, the castle had a huge defence wall, some of which you can still see on your visit to the grounds.
+Back then, the castle had a huge defense wall, some of which you can still see on your visit to the grounds.

 Thankfully a local architect, John Smith, convinced him it was one of the finest examples of a historic Scottish Castle for the time it was built.

 So, they went ahead and renovated it, adding new harling.
 Bringing it back to its former glory.